Assisting individuals in a broad spectrum of legal matters In New Jersey Since 1955

 Commencing the Petitioning and Probate Process

 To begin the probate process when no executor is named (or the named executors are either no longer living or are unable or unwilling to take the role), a “Petition to Probate Will in Solemn Form” and a “Petition for Letters of Administration” must be filed with your local probate court.
-This petition can be filed by any creditor of the estate, heirs to the estate or a surviving spouse.
-If there are named heirs or beneficiaries to the estate, these individuals will be required to agree to the petitioning before the probate and petition process can begin.

 Who Will Be Named as the Estate Administrator?

-In most cases, the following people – in the order in which they are listed – are eligible to be named by the probate court as the administrator of an estate:
+In most cases, the following people, in the order in which they are listed, are eligible to be named by the probate court as the administrator of an estate:

 - A surviving spouse

-- The deceased’s next of kin – or that individual’s executor
+- The deceased’s next of kin, or that individual’s executor

 - Creditors of the deceased